Yurlungur/kuibit/examples/README.md

   `physical_time_per_hour`.
 - `plot_gw_energy`, plot the instantaneous power and cumulative energy lost via gravitational waves as measured at a given distance.
+- `plot_gw_linear_momentum`, plot the instantaneous force and cumulative linear momentum along the z direction lost via gravitational waves as measured at a given distance.
 - `plot_em_energy`, plot the instantaneous power and cumulative energy lost via electromagnetic waves as measured at a given distance.
 - `plot_total_luminosity`, plot the total luminosity (gravitational waves +